From the Tablet of Destinies to the Book of Life

 Recording the Names of the Righteous

-The hymn also introduces an idea that echoes through every later tradition: the act of divine writing as an expression of authority over the fate of whoever is named.
-When Nungal inscribes a name, the written record does not merely describe reality, it determines reality, binding the person to the destiny recorded on the tablet.
-This connection between divine writing and divine power persists throughout the Hebrew Bible and into early Jewish and Christian apocalyptic literature, where being inscribed in or blotted out of the heavenly book carries the ultimate stakes of life and death.
+The hymn also introduces an idea that echoes through every later tradition in this guide, that the act of divine writing as an expression of authority over the fate of whoever is named.
+When Nungal inscribes a name on her tablet, the written record does not merely describe a pre-existing reality; it determines that reality, binding the named person to the destiny that the inscription decrees.
+This performative quality of divine writing, where the act of recording creates the condition it records, persists throughout the Hebrew Bible, the Second Temple apocalyptic literature, and the New Testament, where being inscribed in or blotted out of the heavenly book carries the ultimate stakes of life and death.
+The connection between divine writing and divine power, first articulated in the context of cuneiform on clay, proved durable enough to survive the transition to entirely different writing technologies and theological frameworks.[3]

 Mercy and compassion are mine.
 I frighten no one.
 I keep an eye upon the black-headed people; they are under my surveillance.
 I hold the tablet of life in my hand and I write the names of the righteous ones on it.
 The evildoers cannot escape my arm; I learn their deeds.
 All countries look to me as to their divine mother.
 I temper severe punishments; I am a compassionate mother.
 I cool down even the angriest heart, sprinkling it with cool water.
 I calm down the wounded heart; I snatch men from the jaws of destruction.